r0nny8000/crypto-engine/README.md

 $ touch cryp2bot/cryp2bot.py
 $ touch cryp2bot/__init__.py
 $ poetry install
+$ poerry shell
+$ which python
 ```

-Selected the python interpreter in VSCode to the one installed with poetry by using CMD+Shift+P and "Select Interpreter".
+Set the python interpreter in VSCode to the version installed with poetry by using CMD+Shift+P and "Select Interpreter".

 It seems that this config file is not needed in .vscode/settings.json.
 The interpreter is selected automatically... sometimes.